The Evolution of Enterprise Sales: Why Traditional Recruitment Methods Are Failing Tech Companies

 Past Success = Future Success

 This is a generalization and is true to an extent.
-But it has real limits, which prove to be costly if brushed aside.
+But it has real limits that prove costly to ignore.
 If the above is 60% true, or even more true than not true, the following is ratcheted up to 80% true:

 Past Success in Similar Situations = Future Success in Similar Situations